The cost of medical progress

 Some time ago, I have had the pleasure to meet the head of research of a UK-based breast cancer charity, to discuss funding for medical research.
 At a certain point he said something every medical researcher would like to say: 'There isn't one question I would like to research and I can't'.

 Having managed research budgets, I can only imagine how good it would feel to be in his shoes.
 Having as job to solve a devastating disease and having the needed resources to make it happen.

 The opposite- having not enough resources to run the needed research- is a heartache.

 Funding research in medicine can feel sometimes like a holy endeavour.

 I am not sure how it feels in other industries but I assume that the vast majority of researchers are passionate by their job, and that wealth of resources makes them happy.

 There is a lot of research going on out there.
-We got used in the last 50 years to see things evolve faster every day.
-Typically every 2 years new phone devices come to the market, new cars, new computers, 3D printing and so on.
-They all are the output of researchers work, their salaries being paid bid by the market.
+We became used in the last 50 years to see things evolve faster every day.
+Typically, technological innovation disrupts our lives several times per decade, as an output of researchers' work, their salaries being paid by the market.
 Because in case you had doubts, innovation has a price.
 Here are the biggest spenders in the private sector:

 Generic health relevance

 £ 29 M

 £ 34 M